yuval-a/deriveODM/readme.md

 most of these are wrappers around certain Mongo `find` queries, which will make the process easier and more intuitive.

 There are several methods that can be used to retrieve data from the database, here is a brief explanation for each:

+**NOTE**: Starting from version 3, all data retrieval functions have an additional boolean `collectionWatch` argument as their last argument, with `false` as the default value.
+Setting this argument to `true` will enable `ChangeStream` support for the retrieved data object(s), will make the data object(s) be aware to updates and changes to the DB document **from an external source**, and reflect those in the local data object(s).
+Assigning ChangeStream event listeners to data instances creates strong references in memory to them, thereby preventing them from being garbage collected (even if you set them to `null` or `undefined`).
+This can amass to an excess use of memory and can lead to memory leaks - thereby this feature is turned off by default, and should be used sparingly (for example, if you intend to keep references to data object instances indefinitely).
+Prior versions (2+) had this feature on for all data object instances by default.

 ### `get(which)`
 Returns **one** object instance.